jlmojicaperez/GluckLab/documentation/choose_fmri_documentation.md

 - Show Stimuli:
   - Begin routine:
     - Sets the path to the stimuli objects
-    - Shows the pair of objects to the subject for five seconds without prompting for a keyboard response.
+    - Shows the pair of objects to the subject for three seconds without prompting for a keyboard response.
       ![Choose fMRI Choose Screen](../imgs/ChoosefMRITrainingShowStimScreen.png)